 Next, develop a mission statement, and decide if you are going to be a charitable organization.
 The IRS has a special designation for not-for-profit clubs, called IRC 501(c)(7).
 It’s best to consult with an accountant on any potential tax liabilities.

 4. Determine your meeting schedule.

 Decide if you want to start a group from scratch or form a chapter of an existing national group, as the group shown here did.
 The Ladies of Harley are part of the Old Town H.O.G. chapter in Brandon, Fla.

 Decide on a regular meeting place and time (monthly seems to work best for most clubs), and develop a dues structure.
 Make sure everyone pays the dues, even the president, treasurer and your best friend.
 It’s important for everyone in the club to feel equal, and it shows you are willing to invest in your own endeavor.

 5. Start promoting your club.

 Other ways to promote your club include creating a Facebook page or establishing a MeetUp.com group.
-You can also reach out to women-focused businesses or organizations in your area to get the word out (health clubs, spas, women’s professional organizations, etc.).
+You can also reach out to women-focused businesses or organizations in your area to get the word out (health clubs, spas, nail salons, the local chamber of commerce, women’s professional organizations, etc.).
 Whatever avenues your club chooses, just make sure that the person dedicated to your club’s promotion has enough time to keep the airwaves updated.
 It is important to answer inquiries about club rides and events from potential new club members in a timely manner.

 6. Consider joining up with the AMA.